AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md

 >This is different from the Preview Sandbox, which is also a testing environment that replicates your [!DNL Workfront] production environment.
 >
 >* New features are introduced to the Preview Sandbox before they become available in Production.
->* New features are not introduced to the [!UICONTROL Custom] Refresh Sandbox before they become available in Production.
+>* New features are not introduced to the Custom Refresh Sandbox before they become available in Production.
 >
 >  Also, there is an additional cost to obtain the Custom Refresh Sandbox that is not required for the Preview Sandbox.
 >